Karma (2026 film): Development

 On 16 January 2025, it was announced that Marion Cotillard would star in Guillaume Canet's upcoming thriller, Karma, produced by Iconoclast, marking their ninth collaboration and the sixth time that Canet directed Cotillard (following Little White Lies (2010), Blood Ties (2013), Rock'n Roll (2017), Little White Lies 2 (2019), and Asterix & Obelix: The Middle Kingdom (2023)), but no info was given on the plot.
 On 5 February 2025, it was announced that the film will be a psychological thriller.
+Canet wrote the film for Cotillard after telling her that he wanted to write "a very strong character" for her and something different from what she had done before.

 Actors Leonardo Sbaraglia and Luis Zahera joined the cast on 24 February 2025.
 On 28 April 2025, Deadline reported that Denis Ménochet had been cast in the film.
 Mark Ruffalo was initially linked to the film by the Catalan press, but ultimately was confirmed to have no involvement.
-Plot is still kept under wraps but it was also reported that Canet co-wrote the screenplay with Simon Jacquet, and that Benoît Debie was hired as the director of photography and Laure Gardette as the editor.
+Plot was still kept under wraps, but it was also reported that Canet co-wrote the screenplay with Simon Jacquet, and that Benoît Debie was hired as the director of photography and Laure Gardette as the editor.
+The score was composed by Yodelice.

+On 25 November 2025, the first still from the film featuring Cotillard with a bruised face on a dark hallway was unveiled along with the official plot.

 Filming

 Principal photography began in El Port de la Selva in Catalonia, Spain on 24 February 2025.
-Filming also took place in La Selva de Mar and France.
+Filming also took place in La Selva de Mar.
+Filming locations in France included the communes of Saint-Céré and Saint-Médard-de-Presque in Occitania, and Beaulieu-sur-Dordogne, Corrèze in Nouvelle-Aquitaine.
 On 28 May 2025, Canet announced that shooting had wrapped.

 Karma marks the last time that Canet and Cotillard worked in a film together as a couple.
 On 27 June 2025, a month after shooting had wrapped, they announced their separation in a joint statement to French news agency Agence France-Presse, saying that they made the separation public "to avoid all speculation, rumors and risky interpretations," and that they decided to separate after 18 years together by "mutual agreement" and with "mutual goodwill".

 Release

-The film will be released theatrically in France by Pathé on 21 October 2026.
+The film had its world premiere out of competition at the 2026 Cannes Film Festival on 15 May, where it earned a six-minute standing ovation at the end of its screening.
+It will be released theatrically in France by Pathé on 21 October 2026.

+Reception

+Pete Hammond of Deadline billed Karma as "a one to see", a film successfully navigating between arthouse and commercial prospects, otherwise featuring Cotillard in one of "the most intense roles of her career".

+Richard Lawson of The Hollywood Reporter deemed the film to be "plenty engaging throughout", despite logic-straining flaws in its world design.